 I can't change others' racist views but I can discourage the conversation or call out racist views.

 I am in charge of two small humans who have the potential to positively influence others.
-And when their friends come to visit and in my home, I have those moments as well to reflect a positive attitude.
+And when their friends come to visit and are in my home, I have those moments as well to reflect a positive attitude.

 In the meantime, I need to get back to listening.